andycroll/andycroll.com/_posts/2019/2019-03-24-protect-your-sign-up-form-using-rack-attack.md

 The judicious use of endpoint-based request restriction can prevent your site from being an attractive target for spammers and hackers.
 It can also reduce the size of any successful bot attack by limiting the amount of possible signups.

-In this example they can only add three users every quarter of an hour.
-You _could_ likely increase the `period` as well without hitting any false positives.
+In this example, hackers can only add up to three users every quarter of an hour.
+You _could_ also likely increase the `period` duration to twenty or thirty minutes without accidentally blocking any legitimate users.

 ### Why not?

-The solution above could, _in theory_, block legitimate sign ups from potential, but it is highly unlikely that a user might incorrectly try and sign up three times in relatively quick succession.
+The solution above could, _in theory_, block legitimate sign ups, but it is highly unlikely that a user would incorrectly attempt to sign up three times in relatively quick succession.